rails/rails/guides/source/rails_application_templates.md

 Usage
 -----

-To apply a template, you need to provide the Rails generator with the location of the template you wish to apply using the -m option.
+To apply a template, you need to provide the Rails generator with the location of the template you wish to apply using the `-m` option.
 This can either be a path to a file or a URL.

 ```bash
 $ rails new blog -m ~/template.rb
 $ rails new blog -m http://example.com/template.rb
 ```

-You can use the task `app:template` to apply templates to an existing Rails application.
-The location of the template needs to be passed in to an environment variable named LOCATION.
+You can use the `app:template` Rake task to apply templates to an existing Rails application.
+The location of the template needs to be passed in via the LOCATION environment variable.
 Again, this can either be path to a file or a URL.

 ```bash
 $ bin/rails app:template LOCATION=~/template.rb